- Don’t get dogs.

 3. Find the Right Place to Stay

 We tend to prefer dog-friendly vacation rentals over hotels.
 The best locations are when you can find either a friendly neighborhood or secluded cabin, somewhere off the beaten path.
 Oakley does occasionally get vocal at night if he hears something he doesn’t like, so I worry about being in a hotel and disturbing people right next door to us.
 A lot of dog-friendly vacation rentals are usually in locations where there’s lots of understanding neighbors who have dogs of their own or they are off on their own, away from people!
 I would recommend thinking about how your dog reacts in unfamiliar situations to best book a place to stay!
+Look on VRBO for the best pet-friendly options!

 4. Cook Your Own Meals